lihaohong6/MirahezeDevScripts/README.md

     # The "requires" property is optional
     # This property tells the repository to load the gadgets only after
-    # the userscripts listed under it have been registered first
+    # the gadgets listed under this item have been registered first
-    # Only used in development mode
     requires:
       - Dependency1
       - Dependency2